— Apr 25, 2019

 Members need much more than a simple load exchange market place.
 They need people who have worked in the finished vehicle logistics market to develop it – people who first hand, understand the frustrations and the needs of this market.
 The platform needs to be coded to the business processes of this industry, not the industry fit itself into a technology solution.

-However, at Fracht all partners are connected already; ALCS takes data from 18 different telematics suppliers and our software deploys to all mobile platforms such as Android and IOS.
+However, at Fracht all partners are connected already.
+ALCS is compatible with the top 18 telematics suppliers and our software deploys to all mobile platforms such as Android and IOS.
 So, no matter who transports the load, as an OEM or their agent, you can see instantly what the status of every load is, and the business process is un-changed.

 As such, ALCS is the only solution that really works in the real world of finished vehicle logistics.